 Am I alone in thinking this is incredible?
 This is island hopping heaven.
-And really they’re all sea, as I’ve read that thousands of Swedes own as many boats as they do cars to cross the city.
+Here they’re all sea: I’ve read how thousands of Swedes own as many boats as they do cars to cross the city.

 So with very little knowledge of this Scandinavian capital, I set myself a challenge to discover all the islands in a day.